gem5bootcamp/latin-america-2024/slides/02-Using-gem5/03-traffic-generators.md

 Use the `SingleChannelDDR4_2400` memory system with the `LinearGenerator` and `RandomGenerator` to see how the memory bandwidth changes with different traffic read-write ratios.

-You may want to add another argument to the `argparse` to specify the memory system.
+You may want to add another argument to the `argparse` to specify the memory system and the type of generator (linear or random).

 Note: You may not need to run all possibly combinations.
 Try to run the minimum to answer the questions.